scipy/weave/doc/source/tutorial.rst

  Benchmarks
 ============

-This section has not been updated from old scipy weave and Numeric....
+This section has not been updated from old Scipy weave and Numeric....

 This section has a few benchmarks  -- thats all people want to see anyway right?
 These are mostly taken from running files in the ``weave/example``